vitalab/vitalab.github.io/deep-learning/_posts/2017-10-02-deep-pyramid-resnet.md

 ![](/deep-learning/images/dpyres/fig5.png)

-Finally, they found empirical some impacts of the relu activation given his position.
+Finally, they found empiricaly some impacts of the relu activation and batch normalization given their positions in the network.

 ![](/deep-learning/images/dpyres/fig6.png)